Hasan Ali (Qara Qoyunlu)

-Hasanali, also known as Sultan Hasanali or Hasanali Beg (Azerbaijani: حسنعلی بیگ; حسنعلی بیگ; died 1468) – was the last sultan of the Qara Qoyunlu state and the son of Jahan Shah Haqİqi.
+Hasanali, also known as Sultan Hasanali or Hasanali Beg (Azerbaijani: حسنعلی بگ; حسنعلی بیگ; died 1468) – was the last sultan of the Qara Qoyunlu state and the son of Jahan Shah Haqİqi.
 After the assassination of Jahan Shah on November 10, 1467, Hasanali attempted to restore Qara Qoyunlu rule in the south of Azerbaijan but was killed in 1469 before achieving this goal.

 Rebellions

 He was a son of Jahan Shah and several times imprisoned by his father due to his rebellious nature.
 He rebelled in 1458, but upon hearing Jahan Shah's return from Herat, he fled to Maku.
 After being granted amnesty due to his mother, he joined Uzun Hasan.
 However, he was banished soon after and joined his brother Pirbudag in Isfahan.
 Brothers rebelled again in 1459.
 They were crushed and again granted amnesty by Jahan Shah who was under influence of their mother.
 Their final rebellion in 1464 was disastrous, Pir Budaq was executed and Hasan Ali was again imprisoned in Maku.